avesanen/botkill/README.md

     "gameId": string,               // Only if player wants to join a game.
     "numberOfTeams": int,           // Only if player wants to create a game.
     "playersPerTeam": int,          // Only if player wants to create a game.
-}
+    "indoor": boolean               // Whether map is indoors or outdoors "raining": boolean              // Whether its raining or not.
+Rainings gives -50% to hearing and -20% to sight.
+    "rainingPropability": float     // Chances to start raining during the game.
+Checked once per 10 seconds.
+    "darkness": float               // 0 - 1, 1 is total darkness.
+Reduces sight.
+0.2 darkness is 20% off from sight.
+    "roundTime": int                // Round time in seconds.
+    "rounds": int                   // How many rounds before game ends }
 ```